GoogleCloudPlatform/community/tutorials/drupal-on-compute-engine.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-Get Drupal running on an Debian virtual machine instance on Compute Engine with the LAMP stack installed.
+Get Drupal running on a Debian virtual machine instance on Compute Engine with the LAMP stack installed.

 Alternatively, you can use options from the
 [Cloud Marketplace][marketplace_drupal] to deploy a Drupal stack automatically.